 The county in which you live will determine whether you must personally appear in court for the proceedings or whether your criminal defense attorney can appear on your behalf.

-At the hearing the judge will examine the arrest record and, if necessary, evidence of why sealing is in the interests of justice.
+At the hearing the judge will examine your arrest record and, if necessary, evidence of why sealing is in the interests of justice.

 A responsible attorney will thoroughly research your court case and make sure all paperwork is done correctly the first time to ensure that no time is lost due to incomplete or inadequate forms.
-S/he will also conduct the PC 851.87 hearing and argue your case to the judge.
+They will also conduct the 851.87 PC hearing and argue your case to the judge.

 If your criminal record is eligible for an automatic seal pursuant to the Clean Slate Act, your record should be cleared within a month.
-Otherwise, it typically takes about ninety (90) days after filing a petition to get a court order to seal an arrest record in California.
+Otherwise, it typically takes about 90 days after filing a petition to get a court order to seal an arrest record in California.

-Within 30 days of the court’s issuance of the order to seal an arrest record, the court will notify:
+Within 30 days of the court’s issuance of the order to seal your arrest record, the court will notify:

-- The law enforcement agency or agencies that made or participated in the arrest,
+- The law enforcement agency or agencies that made or participated in your arrest,

 - The law enforcement agency that administers the master criminal history records, and